Seth (Street Fighter): Critical reception

 Seth received mixed reception since their debut in Street Fighter IV, particularly for his design which many compared to the Watchmen character Dr. Manhattan, but also his gameplay.
 VideoGamer.coms Wesley Yin-Poole described him as "not only cheap to fight against but a lazy effort on Capcom's part".
 They added that the combination of Seth's "silly name" and moves taken from existing characters made him a disappointment.
-Simon Parker from Eurogamer expressed similar sentiments, and disapproved of the character's near-unblockable and weak Ultra move" in particular.
+Simon Parker from Eurogamer expressed similar sentiments, and disapproved of the character's "near-unblockable and weak Ultra move" in particular.
 On the other hand, Lucas White of Siliconera considered Seth to be "an awesome boss with impossible powers", and argued that the character was "an excellent measuring stick" for the influx of new players attracted to Street Fighter IV and that his moveset served the game's purpose of "onboarding" well.
 White welcomed Seth's return to the series in Street Fighter V, and appreciated that their moveset has retained a doppelgänger gameplay archetype.

 Gavin Jasper of Den of Geek stated that Seth was easily the lamest of the series' villains, adding that while the character brought some interesting ideas to the table he was inferior to characters such as M. Bison, Gill and Sagat.
-Pointing out that even though his design was unique, "he’s just a cover version of Bison", carrying out a similar plotline through an offshoot of Bison's organization.
+Pointing out that even though his design was unique, "he's just a cover version of Bison", carrying out a similar plotline through an offshoot of Bison's organization.
 However, despite his criticism he felt Seth's gameplay was his one saving grace, noting that while many of the attacks were borrowed his use of them was creative, incorporating some together in a powerful presentation.
-Despite this praise, Jasper further emphasized that Seth never came across as nothing more than another villain the series, and was usurped by Bison again ultimately.
+Despite this praise, Jasper further emphasized that Seth never came across as anything more than another villain in the series, and was ultimately usurped by Bison again.
 Becky Chambers and Amanda LaPergola of The Mary Sue voiced similar sentiments, but further added that they felt he suffered from trying to be too many things at once as a character, a trait they felt he shared with C. Viper who was also introduced in the same game.
-They further felt that much of his gameplay was designed to be more frustrating than anything, stating that the"second stage of his fight was a royal pain in the ass" and that everyone rightfully hated him.
+They further felt that much of his gameplay was designed to be more frustrating than anything, stating that the "second stage of his fight was a royal pain in the ass" and that everyone rightfully hated him.